KMRS

 KMRS (1230 AM) is a full-service radio station, licensed to Morris, Minnesota.
 It provides "live" local news, information, weather, and sports 18 hours a day.
 It is owned by Iowa City Broadcasting Company, Inc.

-KMRS covers area news and events with a full-time news director, and is affiliated with ABC, MN News Network and the Linder Farm Network.
-It's the local home of the Minnesota Vikings and the Minnesota Twins.
+KMRS covers area news and events with a full-time news director, and is affiliated with ABC News Radio, MN News Network and the Linder Farm Network.
+It's the local home of the Minnesota Timberwolves and the Minnesota Twins.
 It is located at 46671 State Hwy 28, along with sister station KKOK-FM.

 KMRS was founded by Clifford Hedberg, co-publisher of the newspaper in nearby Cokato, MN, in 1956.
 In the late 1950s radio stations were rapidly filling the landscape in many rural portions of the United States, and this was the case in west-central Minnesota when Hedberg decided to establish KMRS in Morris (at the time two other radio stations, KDIO in Ortonville at KBMO in Benson, were being constructed nearby).
 Originally located at 1570 kHz with power of 1000 watts, the signal of KMRS extended in a 40-mile radius and broadcast only in the daytime.

 In many of these isolated rural areas the arrival of a local radio station was a significant status symbol.
 An editorial in the Morris Sun emphasized the impact of KMRS: “Evidence continues to pile up that Morris is a growing community.
 The most recent [example of the town’s vitality and expansion] took place on Sunday when Morris’ new radio station officially went on the air.
 Morris has now joined the ranks of larger communities with a local radio station.
 The community now has another service not offered in other county seat towns around here and thus takes a step ahead of those communities.”

 Hedberg's son, Paul, recalled the early days of the station's operation in his autobiography: "As autumn progressed we had less time to broadcast and generate revenue: we were a daytime-only station, so we couldn’t come on before sunrise and had to go off the air at sunset (which meant by December we were coming on the air at 7:45 AM and we had to sign off in the afternoon at 4:45 PM).
 We had good news programming – we had the Associated Press feed and Dad prided himself on writing the local news – but we just didn’t know how to package and sell the airtime around it."